fjukstad/fjukstad.github.io/research.md

 - [They Don't Teach You This In School (yet)](/research/energy-on-the-loose.pdf) (in Norwegian), Energy On The Loose Conference, Tromsø, May 2017.
-- [Personalized breast cancer treatment in practice](#), Norwegian Translational Cancer Research Ceenter, Tromsø May 2017.
+- [Personalized breast cancer treatment in practice](#), Norwegian Translational Cancer Research Center, Tromsø May 2017.
-- [Low-cost Air Quality Monitoring Project in High-Schools](/research/luftkvalitet-lektor2.pdf) (in Norwegian), Lektor2 Regionsamling, Tromsø Mars 2017.
+- [Low-cost Air Quality Monitoring Project in High-Schools](/research/luftkvalitet-lektor2.pdf) (in Norwegian), Lektor2 Regionsamling, Tromsø March 2017.
 - [Building systems for interactive data exploration in systems biology](http://bjorn.cs.uit.no/talks-master/barbados-2017/mixt-barbados-01-2017.slide).
 Workshop on Cancer and the Immune System, Barbados January 2017.
 - [High-performance reproducible data exploration applications in epidemiological studies]().
 Workshop on Genetic Networks, Barbados January 2016.
 - [Processing and p5js](http://kodeklubben-tromso.github.io/laererkonferanse/workshops/processing/presentasjon/) (in Norwegian).